laharimeesala15-cloud/EV-Persona-Generator/README.md

-EV Persona Generator
+# EV Persona Generator 🚗⚡

-A Generative-AI powered recommender that suggests the best electric vehicles for a user based on budget, daily distance, charging preferences and city type.
-Built with Python, a simple recommender and a GenAI explanation layer.
+A Generative AI-powered project that recommends the best Electric Vehicles for users based on their lifestyle and budget.
+Combines Machine Learning for EV insights and Generative AI for personalized chatbot-style recommendations.
+Built using Python, Pandas, Scikit-learn, Streamlit, and OpenAI API.